incuna/django-api-examples/README.md

-# django-api-examples
+# python-api-examples

-Django API examples is a collection of test helpers for working with Rest API examples.
+Python API examples is a collection of python test helpers for working with Rest API examples.